 The Lake District Mountains |

-The day was fine and warm but hazy and so photographs were not as good as I had hoped.
+13/06/2006 - Great Gable, Green Gable, Brandreth and Grey Knotts with Paul D. The day was fine and warm but hazy and so photographs were not as good as I had hoped.
 However, it's always satisfying to start a walk from Honister Pass.
 At a height of 1,176 ft it feels as if your head is in the clouds even before you begin.
-Nevertheless, the steep climb up the route of the old tramway to the remains of the Drum House soon knocks the wind out of you.
-The path then turns left (south) to skirt around Grey Knotts and Brandreth.
+Nevertheless, the steep climb that follows the route of the old tramway to the remains of the Drum House soon knocks the wind out of you.
+The path then turns left to skirt around Grey Knotts and Brandreth.
 The footpath here is reputed to be an old smugglers' route known as Moses' Trod.
-On the left the path up to Windy Gap and Green Gable is passed as height is gradually gained towards Beck Head.
+The path up to Windy Gap and Green Gable is passed as height is gradually gained towards Beck Head.
 From here there is now a rocky scramble through several hundred feet of ascent to the summit of Great Gable.
 On a clear day the views are superb in every direction and there is a very definite feeling of being at a mountain summit.
-From the summit the descent to Windy Gap is rough and steep but Green Gable is then achieved without much difficulty.
-The path to Honister Pass returns via the tops of Brandreth and Grey Knotts and then descends steeply back to the car park behind the youth hostel. |
+From here the descent to Windy Gap is rough and steep but Green Gable is then achieved without much difficulty.
+Our path to Honister Pass returned via the tops of Brandreth and Grey Knotts and we descended back to the car park behind the youth hostel.

 |